 The idea is to restrict yourself to one file box per kid.
 If you only keep 5 items in their original form each year, you’ll end up with 75 items in the file box.
 That’s a really cool, comprehensive collection that doesn’t overwhelm your kid when they’re leaving home.

 Not to mention, you’ll also have a second form of preserving and displaying everything, and that comes in Step 7 of the kids’ artwork solution.

-Step 7: Create a Shutterfly album (or use any other album provider) to cherish all the displayed artwork forever.
+Step 7: Create a Shutterfly album (or use any other album provider) to display kids art forever.